TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         For OS VMs, the shutdown command will be run within the zone with the cmdline '/usr/sbin/shutdown -y -g 0 -i 5' which will cause the VM to go to the 'off' state after shutting down all processes.
+OS VMs do not support the [-t timeout] option unless they also have the docker property set to true.

         For KVM VMs, vmadmd will act as a helper here.
 We send a powerdown message via vmadmd to the running qemu process.
 Qemu then sends the